mpcsb/testing_branch/_posts/2025-11-10-embedding-quality.md

 Vector DBs assume a metric space.
 Most embedding models don’t always return one.

-If the embedding space breaks — wrong model, wrong corpus, or compression — nearest neighbors aren't nearest and the R in RAG stands for roulette...
+If the embedding space breaks (wrong model, wrong corpus, or compression) nearest neighbors aren't nearest and the R in RAG stands for roulette...